 - Workers’ comp (pre-aviso)

-- Those who work per day or per hour, get everything paid proportionately to the hours they work.
+- Those who work per day or per hour get everything paid proportionately to their work hours.

 Working hours

-The legal working hours are a maximum of eight hours in the day, forty-eight per week, or six hours a night completing thirty-six hours weekly.
+The legal working hours are a maximum of eight hours a day, forty-eight per week, or six hours a night, completing thirty-six hours weekly.

-However, the law allows for work up to ten hours in the day or up to eight hours in mixed days during the week as long as you do not exceed forty-eight hours.
+However, the law allows for work up to ten hours in the day or up to eight hours on mixed days during the week as long as you do not exceed forty-eight hours.

-An 8-hour workday gives the domestic worker the right of 1 hour a day and 1 day a week rest.
+An 8-hour workday gives the domestic worker the right to 1 hour a day (for example, 30 minutes at lunchtime and twice a break of 15 minutes) and 1 day a week rest.
 At least two rest days a month have to be on a Sunday.
 If the work days are less than 8 hours but more than 3 hours a day, the rest should be proportional.

 Holidays